Nagaland – Culture and Tradition

 Kohima – Places to visit here are Kohima Museum, Ohima Village, Dozhu Koi Valley, Lung Dham Village, Mata Yimi Kyang, the coldest place in the state, Fftsero, etc. 15 km from Kohima is Jaffu Peak in the south.
 The tree named Rodo Dredon is found in the mountain ranges here.
 Their height is the highest in the world.
 Hence his name is recorded in the Guinness Book of Records.
 Apart from these, other tourist places of Kohima are Zukoye Valley, Shilloy Lake, State Museum, World War II Cemetery, Heritage Museum, Khonoma Village, Kohima Janthalaya, Intaki Wildlife Sanctuary, etc.

 Dimapur – Dimapur is the gateway and economic center of Nagaland.
-This place of nature lovers is like heaven where the mind gets fascinated by seeing the scenery.
-For the history lovers, here you can see a glimpse of the 10th century in the Kachari Khadon.
-Apart from this, Dimapur Wildlife Park, Green Park Rangafar Reserve Forest, Dezef Craft Village, Handloom and Handicraft Emporium and Bapist Church are the main attraction centers.
+This place for nature lovers is like heaven where the mind gets fascinated by seeing the scenery.
+For history lovers, here you can see a glimpse of the 10th century in the Kachari Khadon.
+Apart from this, Dimapur Wildlife Park, Green Park Rangafar Reserve Forest, Dezef Craft Village, Handloom and Handicraft Emporium, and Bapist Church are the main attraction centers.

 Mokokchuang – Mokokchuang can also be called the cultural capital of Nagaland, which is also an important district of Nagaland.
 The sweet sound of the springs covered with green hills will enchant you here.
 This traditional land blossoms at festivals.
 Although most of the tribes of this place have adopted Christianity, even here they can still see their tribal qualities in them.
 Among the main attraction centers of this place are Changkikong Range, Langpangkong Cave, Changtongya, Mokokchuang Park, Mokokchuang Museum, etc.